couchbaselabs/couchbeans/README.md

 Local beans are not stored on the cluster and processed locally on the node.
 Local beans can still be linked to other beans.
+Local beans are always present in all bean update/creation contexts.

 ### Internal beans
 Internal beans are represented by protected classes and never handled or available on any other than internal nodes.